anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.rst

    :alt: Scope of Reference Model
    :name: Scope of Reference Model

-Diagram :numref:`Scope of Reference Model` Scope of Reference Model

 This document specifies:

 - **Cloud Infrastructure abstraction**: in context with how it interacts with the other components required to build a